| The

 a young lady who has just arrived for an interview, pile in to watch.

+I shut the door and start.
 I'm showing them a section of our Halloween show--The

 Specter Pig (by Oliver Wendell Holmes of Boston)--about a butchered